Aaron Campbell (voice actor): Career

 Following his graduation from Drury University with a degree in Theatre and Multimedia Production and Journalism, Campbell served as a news anchor and reporter at FOX 5 KRBK from 2014 to 2017.
 Campbell later obtained his M.F.A in Acting at Southern Methodist University in 2020 and began focusing on acting and voice work.
-Originally starting his voice over career with Funimation until the company's transition to the Crunchyroll brand, he's been in more than one hundred and fifty titles since 2017.
+Originally starting his voice over career, he's been in more than one hundred and fifty titles since 2017.